Cranial Technologies

 How do I get my doctor to write a prescription?

 Often, all it takes a simple request for a prescription.
 You can ask your doctor at your next appointment.
-Or, feel free to schedule a free evaluation at one of our clinics where we will provide you with a recommendation regarding whether to treat or not that you can share with your doctor.
+Or, feel free to schedule a no-cost evaluation at one of our clinics where we will provide you with a recommendation regarding whether to treat or not that you can share with your doctor.

 Because of our relationships with many local pediatric offices, if our clinicians recommend treatment for your baby, we may be able to help you with the process of getting the prescription from your doctor.